husobee/husobee.github.io/_posts/2015-09-20-echo-web-framework.markdown

 We end up getting a HTTP Status Code of 404, or "Resource Not Found" as a response.
 This isn't really true, as the resource */hi* exists, we just aren't allowed to use that method....
 We should be getting back a 405, or "Method Not Allowed" response back.
 Moreover, to point #4 above, we also get a 404 if we use an OPTIONS HTTP method as the OPTIONS tree isn't populated with this route.
-To these ends I have [405_pull][submitted a PR] which is still being fleshed out to improve the speed implications.
+To these ends I have [submitted a PR][405_pull] which is still being fleshed out to improve the speed implications.

 ## What does this PR do?

-[405_pull][This PR] basically eliminates the per method tree structure in favor of a full tree combined for all routes, which contains all methods applicable for each leaf node route that is specified.
+[This PR][405_pull] basically eliminates the per method tree structure in favor of a full tree combined for all routes, which contains all methods applicable for each leaf node route that is specified.
 Below is a snip-it of the visualization of the Github API loaded into this new single tree.
 You can pretty clearly see the available methods on particular routes.

 {% highlight text %}